sorribas/phantom-render-stream/README.md

 ## OS Dependencies

-We `mkfifo` which is known to exist and work on OS and Linux, but may not work other plaforms, particularly Windows, which has different notions about named pipes.
+We `mkfifo` which is known to exist and work on OS X and Linux, but may not work other plaforms, particularly Windows, which has different notions about named pipes.

 ## License